-The book is a nice overview of the “LOD’s” career, with Animal quickly getting through the early non-wrestling days since he realized that everyone really wants to hear about the wrestling for the most part.
+The book is a nice overview of the “LOD’s” career, with Animal quickly getting through the early non-wrestling days since he realized that everyone really wants to hear about wrestling for the most part.
 If you have seen the Road Warriors WWE DVD, this is pretty much the written form of that with more details and stories mixed in.
-We first go into Animal and Hawk’s early days in wrestling coming up at the same time as other names such as Rick Rude, John Nord, Nikita Koloff and Barry Darsow.
+We first go into Animal and Hawk’s early days in wrestling coming up at the same time as other names such as Rick Rude, John Nord, Nikita Koloff, and Barry Darsow.
 Animal also tells the story of how he was paired with Hawk, and how their characters evolved over the years into the iconic look we all know.
-Later on Animal even goes into how his brothers got into wrestling, one of course being “Big Johnny” John Laurinaitis.
+Later on, Animal even goes into how his brothers got into wrestling, one, of course, being “Big Johnny” John Laurinaitis.

-One of the best parts of the book is the collection of rare Road Warrior photos from throughout their career.
-Being an LOD fan since the mid-80s, it was cool to look back at all the memories.
+One of the book’s best parts is the collection of rare Road Warrior photos from throughout their career.
+Being a LOD fan since the mid-80s, it was cool to look back at all the memories.
 As far as complaints go, there wasn’t much I can say I disliked.
-There were a couple of stories that didn’t quite add up or seemed a bit off time frame wise, but the same could be said for almost all wrestling books.
+There were a couple of stories that didn’t quite add up or seemed a bit off time frame-wise, but the same could be said for almost all wrestling books.

-Overall I would say if you are a die hard Legion of Doom/Road Warriors fan, this is a great book to read.
+Overall, if you are a die-hard Legion of Doom/Road Warriors fan, this is a great book to read.
 If you are more of a fan of the era itself, this book still has some great stories about all the big stars from the 80s and 90s.
 Reading the story of the only tag team to win the WWF, NWA, and AWA tag team titles in their career is without a doubt quite a ride.
 I waited many years for a book on The Road Warriors, and this book was an enjoyable look at the greatest tag team of all time.